-From their first art class, Studio Art majors are expected to participate in critiques and discussions of their work and that of their classmates.
-Over the course of their studio education, students accumulate knowledge, vocabulary, and confidence, and become increasingly adept at talking about art (some more than others).
-All majors are required to develop a 15-20 minute presentation on their work, which is given publicly during their senior show openings.
+Studio Art majors develop oral skills through participation in critiques and discussions of their work and that of their classmates.
+In addition, majors are mentored in the development of a 20 minute presentation on their work, which is given publicly during their senior show openings.